 Recall Past Achievements

-When I read the comments on my blog posts I instantly feel appreciated, needed and that I am helping people, which I love to do.
-Consequently, reading text messages or birthday cards, listening to voicemails and talking to family members can help you to bring light on how much you have achieved in your lifetime, and how proud you should feel of yourself.
+When I read the comments on my blog posts I instantly feel appreciated.
+Comments which say that I have helped somebody really make my day.
+Consequently, reading text messages or birthday cards, listening to voicemails and talking to family members can act as reminders of how much you have achieved in your lifetime, and how proud you should feel of yourself.

 It is very easy to focus on the bad things which are happening in our lives.
 We get caught up in a series of negative emotions and forget to appreciate the smaller, positive moments.
 Getting into the habit of writing a list of things you are grateful for, at the end of your day, can help you to feel happier and more present.

 If you are having a series of continual bad mental health days, and feel that you are developing a mental health problem, please seek help.
 This can be extremely difficult, so it may be helpful for you to tell someone you trust how you are feeling.
 This means that they can support you throughout this process.